MikeRalphson/scrabble/README.md

-## Help for playing seven and eight letter words in scrabble
+## Help for playing six, seven and eight letter words in scrabble

 Example output: